ublue-os/website/docs/images/bluefin/developer-experience.md

 Blufin Developer Experience (`bluefin-dx`) is a dedicated developer image with bundled tools.
 It is designed to meet the following use cases:

-- Endevaours to be the world's most powerful [cloud native developer environment](https://landscape.cncf.io/)
+- Endeavors to be the world's most powerful [cloud native developer environment](https://landscape.cncf.io/)
 - Full virtualization support
 - Provide fleet management of Bluefin and other Linux systems via [Cockpit](https://cockpit-project.org/) (Incomplete)